A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Introduction

 However, a crucial limitation of the existing CPM stands in the way of the objective above.
-CPM supports standard boundary conditions on the geometric (exterior) boundary of an open surface, $\partial \S$, but it does not yet support accurate \emph{interior boundary conditions} (IBCs), i.e., boundary conditions at surface points or curves away from $\partial \S$.
+CPM supports standard boundary conditions on the geometric (exterior) boundary of an open manifold, $\partial \S$, but it does not yet support accurate \emph{interior boundary conditions} (IBCs), i.e., boundary conditions at manifold points or curves away from $\partial \S$.
 CPM's use of the embedding space makes enforcing IBCs nontrivial, but they are vital for the applications above.
 For example, the curves in diffusion curves or the source points for geodesic distance computation generally lie on the interior of $\S$.
-Therefore, we propose a novel mechanism that enables accurate IBC enforcement in CPM, while retaining its simplicity and generality.
+Therefore, we propose a novel mechanism that enables accurate IBC enforcement for CPM in $\mathbb{R}^2$ and $\mathbb{R}^3$, while retaining its simplicity and generality.

 To scale up to surfaces with finer details, we further develop a tailored numerical framework and solver.
-The computational domain is only required near $\S$, so a sparse grid structure is used to improve memory efficiency.
-The solver also reduces memory consumption by avoiding explicit construction of the full linear system.
-This is achieved by exploiting a key property of iterative Krylov solvers: explicit construction of the system matrix is not required (in contrast to direct solvers).
-For iterative Krylov solvers, only the \emph{action} of the matrix on a given input vector is required (i.e., the matrix-vector product).
-Thus, we develop a custom preconditioned BiCGSTAB solver for solving the linear system that better utilizes memory.
+The computational domain is only required near $\S$, so we use a sparse grid structure to improve memory efficiency.
+We then develop a custom preconditioned BiCGSTAB solver for solving the linear system that also better utilizes memory.
 The combination of the sparse grid structure near $\S$ and the custom solver allows us to efficiently scale to tens of millions of degrees of freedom.
-To foster wider adoption of CPM, our code will be released publicly upon acceptance of the paper.
+To foster wider adoption of CPM, our code has been released publicly at \url{https://github.com/nathandking/cpm-ibc}.

 In summary, the key contributions of our work are to: \begin{itemize} \item introduce a novel treatment of interior boundary conditions for CPM with up to second-order accuracy; \item employ a sparse grid structure and develop a custom solver for memory efficiency, which enables scaling to tens of millions of degrees of freedom; and \item demonstrate the effectiveness of our new CPM scheme for several geometry processing tasks.